Minus345/nuvoled/Readme.md

 ### Known Issues

-* rotation in rgb565 mode
-* rotation in ndi only 90,180
-* rotation in p5 mode not working
-* brightness in ndi mode
-* no fps in ndi mode

-### Tested:

 #### Rotation

 | rotation degree | P4 normal               | P4 Ndi | P5 normal | P5 Ndi |